The upgrade to NextGen CM/ECF is complete. For more information, see Implementation of NextGen CM/ECF - COMPLETE.

-To register for the 9th Circuit ECF system, navigate to Appellate ECF Filer Registration and follow the instructions on the page.
-Registration processing can take up to 10 business days, so registering prior to the time that you want to enter your first filing electronically will assist you with filing delays.
+To register for the 9th Circuit ECF system, view and follow the instructions here.
+Registering prior to the time that you want to enter your first filing electronically will assist you with filing delays.
 We strongly encourage you to register as soon as possible.

-To update your ECF account (for example, to change your address or add additional email addresses), navigate to Appellate Filer Account Update, log in, and follow the instructions on the page.
+To update your ECF account (for example, to change your address or add additional email addresses), navigate to Account Update, log in, and follow the instructions on the page.

 Circuit Rule 25-5 provides details about which documents can and cannot be filed electronically.
 Effective December 1, 2009, the Administrative Order Regarding Electronic Filing in All Ninth Circuit Cases is no longer in effect and has been incorporated into the Ninth Circuit Rules.